Shadovaine/LCLibrary/README.md

 # 🐧 Linux Command Library

 Welcome to my personal Linux command library — a collection of Linux command.
 Each entry includes command name, a general description of the command function, proper syntax, options with explanations of each one, and a collection of examples for each command.
-I designed this library to help me study for the CompTia Linux+ Certification and real-world sysadmin work.
+I designed this library to help me study for the CompTia Linux+ Certification.
 My hopes are other Linux enthusiasts ranging from beginners to seasoned users might find the Linux Command Library useful.

 ## 📁 Linux Command Library Categories